dahami4096/Digit-Recognizer/README.md

 method effectively utilises the proximity of data points in feature space for categorization purposes.
-Throughout the project we compare these two models' performances on a dataset, showing the advantages and disadvantages of each model
+Throughout the project we compare these two models' performances on a dataset, showing the advantages and disadvantages of each model.